Whether you’re looking to start, change or advance your career, career planning can get complicated.

 However, if you create a plan, the more effective you will be in your job search.
 Let that plan help you research, discover and cultivate the skills you’ll need for your chosen career, and you can ensure success for the future you.
 Here are five online tools and career resources that can guide you every step of the way, from before you graduate to earning your degree, and beyond.

-If you're looking to network with people at a specific company, industry or location, the LinkedIn Alumni tool makes finding (and connecting) with Thomas Edison State University alumni easy.
+If you're looking to network with people at a specific company, industry or location, the LinkedIn Career Insights Tool makes finding (and connecting) with Thomas Edison State University alumni easy.
 Want more?
 Join the conversation and become a member of the University's student and alumni group.

 You can build your pathway to career success with this robust tool that offers tips for job searching and links to national, state and local resources.
 It also includes the Military-to-Civilian Job Search tool where veterans and service members can search for jobs based on the skills and experiences gained in the military.